 - Acne conglobata: Deep inflammatory nodules in the skin cause Abscesses.
 There abscesses could leave deep scars on the skin which often scars patients for life.

 The good news is that acne usually disappears in early adulthood (from the age of 25).
 However, to avoid later scarring, medical treatment should start as early as possible.

-In my practice I experience many manifestations of acne.
+In our practice we experience many manifestations of acne.
 Acne can be caused by severe mental stress.
 Treatment therefore covers a wide range of possibilities.
 Depending on the degree of severity, it starts with adapted skincare, medical care and applications to systemic therapies including drug treatment.
-My practice use holistic approaches such as targeted micronutrient administration and individual microbiome diagnostics to address the causes of the disease.
+Our practice use holistic approaches such as targeted micronutrient administration and individual microbiome diagnostics to address the causes of the disease.

-As a dermatologist I pay particular attention to factors that characterize the skin and discuss with my patients other possible causes such as psychological issues (stress, anxiety, etc.).
-I use this info as well as the severity of the disease to decide on a therapy.
-Only after obtaining a detailed history and an examination of the problem, will I, together with my patients, draw up a treatment plan based on our discussion.
+As dermatologists we pay particular attention to factors that characterize the skin and discuss with our patients other possible causes such as psychological issues (stress, anxiety, etc.).
+We use this info as well as the severity of the disease to decide on a therapy.
+Only after obtaining a detailed history and an examination of the problem, will we, together with our patients, draw up a treatment plan based on our discussion.

-I will gladly advise you in person about all possibilities and you are welcome to book your appointment.
+We will gladly advise you in person about all possibilities and you are welcome to Book your appointment here.

 For people who are prone to acne, regular care and cleansing is an important factor.
 In the more mild forms, peels and cleansing lotions with neutral or slightly acidic pH are suitable.
 If the clogged pores open, the sebum can drain away.

 However in the inflammatory stage peels can lead to even more irritation.
 Fruit acid and moisturizing, low-fat creams and preparations are then a better choice while facial steam baths could be very beneficial.